 1. Teams participating in all Team Challenges, with the exception of the Improvisational Challenge, will need to complete the Expense Report.
-Click on the pencil icon in the "exp" column to edit an Expense Report for a particular team.
+From the My Team Tournaments page, click on the pencil icon in the "exp" column to edit an Expense Report for a particular team.
+(If you clicked "Continue" at the bottom of the Tournament Data Form, you've already navigated to the Expense Report page!)
 If you manage more than one team, always be sure to double check that you are entering the correct information for the correct team.

-2. This will bring you to the fillable Expense Report.
-At the top of the page, you will see your Team Challenge, competition level, and your team's information.
+2. At the top of the fillable Expense Report, you will see your Team Challenge, competition level, and your team's information.